Practical Functional Assessment & Skill-Based Treatment (PFA-SBT)

 Frequently Asked Questions

-A BCBA oversees the work.
+• A Registered Behaviour Analyst (RBA) oversees programming.
 TACT clinicians are trained and FTF-credentialed in PFA/SBT.

 2) Interview & baseline